YashAw12/URL-SHORTENER/README.md

 - you can search via full url, short url or even notes

 All Urls:
-you can find all urls stored on sie by clicking bottom accordion
+you can find all urls stored on site by clicking bottom accordion

 Analytics:
 -Clicks shows the number of times a particular short url is clicked